spiritedtechie/spiritedtechie.com/collections/_posts/2023-08-25-data-transform-with-an-llm.md

 Let's assume we continued with gpt-3.5-turbo.
 If there were 1000 rows of data (versus the 6 in my experiment), the costs are (1000 / 6)*$0.00169 = $0.28.

 If there were 100,000 rows, this would cost $28.
-Things start pricing up quickly on a relatively small dataset - this is still less than 20MB in size.
+Things start pricing up quickly on a relatively small dataset - this is still less than 20MB.

 There are higher token context options like gpt-3.5-turbo-16k, which scale well:

 - 4K context  $0.0015 / 1K tokens $0.002 / 1K tokens
 - 16K context $0.003 / 1K tokens    $0.004 / 1K tokens

 The prices would soon add up if running this on much larger event data with wide columns and over 100,000 rows generated regularly.
 Private LLMs become the go-to option in these cases.